fsprojects/Paket/README.md

 F# ProjectScaffold
 =======================

-A prototypical F# library (file system layout and tooling), recommended by the F# Foundation.
+A prototypical F# library (file system layout and tooling), recommended by the F# Software Foundation.

 This sample demonstrates the suggested structure of a typical F# solution.
 _(NOTE: this layout needs adjusting when authoring a Type Provider.